 - DVD players and DVDs are available in all chalets

 - PS4 and game are available in Chalet Impala

 We are also happy to recommend and book nannies, child-friendly restaurants, and ski schools for your children.
-We understand that getting kids to the lessons on time in the morning can be somewhat stressful – so in Chalets l’Orgentil, Pied de Voute, Dou du Pont and Bruyere we offer a minibus service to the slopes and will try wherever possible to prioritise children so they get there on time!
+We understand that getting kids to the lessons on time in the morning can be somewhat stressful and so, in chalets where we offer a minibus service to the slopes, we will try wherever possible to prioritise children so they get there on time!